-Author (year) Algorithm Comments Hoffman, Xue 22 Criteria applied hierarchically in Optum data: This algorithm identified Xue 22 1a.
-One or more inpatient claims for migraine and one or more outpatient or ED claim for migraine, 7-180 days apart one third of the general population as having migraine.
+Author (year) Algorithm Comments Hoffman et al. Criteria applied hierarchically in Optum data: This algorithm identified one third of the general (2019) 1a.
+One or more inpatient claims for migraine and one or more outpatient or ED claim for migraine, 7-180 days apart population as having migraine.
 1b.
 One or more inpatient claims for migraine and one or more dispensings for acute migraine-specific treatments, 7-180 days apart (1a and 1b identified 1,500 patients) Acute migraine-specific treatments were triptans and ergotamines.
 2. Two or more outpatient or ED claims for migraine, 7-180 days apart (22,500 patients) Not validated.
 3. One or more outpatient or ED claims for migraine and one or more dispensings for acute migraine-specific treatments, 7-180 days apart (15,300 patients) 4.
 Two or more dispensings for acute migraine-specific treatments, 7-180 days apart (50,000 patients) 5.
-One or more claim for migraine and a visit to a neurologist (30,000 patients) In addition, epilepsy diagnoses during baseline resulted in exclusion Pavlovic, Yu 46 Researchers used a structured interview to diagnose chronic migraine among patients with a diagnosis claim for migraine but without a diagnosis claim for chronic migraine from a large medical group in California.
+One or more claim for migraine and a visit to a neurologist (30,000 patients) In addition, epilepsy diagnoses during baseline resulted in exclusion Pavlovic et al. (2019) Researchers used a structured interview to diagnose chronic migraine among patients with a diagnosis claim for migraine but without a diagnosis claim for chronic migraine from a large medical group in California.
 Per the selected algorithm, patients were identified as having undiagnosed chronic migraine if their probability of having chronic migraine was 0.55 or larger based on coefficients from a logistic regression model and their individual-level values for 4 variables measured in a 12-month period: having 15 or more claims for acute migraine medications, having 24 or more health care visits, being a female, and having claims for 2 or more preventive medication classes.
 Prevalence of migraine cannot be ascertained.
 This algorithm was validated: sensitivity was 78% and specificity was 73%.
-Skajaa, Szépligeti 29 Using the Danish nationwide registries, the authors identified pregnancies in women with migraine as "pregnancies among women with a diagnosis of migraine during a hospital encounter (inpatient, outpatient, or emergency) between 1-Jan-1995 and the date of pregnancy end, or with at least 2 outpatient dispensings of a migraine-specific acute or preventive medication between 1-Jan-2004 and the date of pregnancy end."
+Skajaa et al. (2019) Using the Danish nationwide registries, the authors identified pregnancies in women with migraine as "pregnancies among women with a diagnosis of migraine during a hospital encounter (inpatient, outpatient, or emergency) between 1-Jan-1995 and the date of pregnancy end, or with at least 2 outpatient dispensings of a migraine-specific acute or preventive medication between 1-Jan-2004 and the date of pregnancy end."
 This resulted in a prevalence of about 9.5% among pregnant women.
 Not validated.
 The authors' comment: "Medication proxies were used to identify migraine diagnoses not resulting in a hospital contact, because diagnoses in the primary health care sector are not captured in Danish registries."

-Algorithm Comments Using MarketScan, the authors identified migraineurs among pregnant women as women who met at least 1 of the following criteria: ICD codes were mostly sought for in the 90 days Primary definition: before the LMP.
-Two or more 346.xx ICD-9-CM codes in the 90 days before LMP The primary definition of migraine resulted in a One or more 346.xx ICD-9-CM codes in the 90 days before LMP and a prevalence of about 1% prescription for migraine The secondary definition One or more 346.xx ICD-9-CM codes in the 90 days before LMP and a neurology encounter (expected to be very sensitive) resulted in a Two or more 346.xx ICD-9-CM codes at any time during the study period prevalence of 1.3% and a neurology encounter Not validated.
-Secondary definition: 1 or more 346.xx ICD-9-CM codes in the 90 days before LMP women as women who met at least 1 of the following criteria: Primary definition: Two or more 346.xx ICD-9-CM codes in the 90 days before LMP One or more 346.xx ICD-9-CM codes in the 90 days before LMP and a prescription for migraine One or more 346.xx ICD-9-CM codes in the 90 days before LMP and a neurology encounter Two or more 346.xx ICD-9-CM codes at any time during the study period and a neurology encounter Secondary definition: 1 or more 346.xx ICD-9-CM codes in the 90 days
+Author (year) Algorithm Comments Wood et al. (2021) Using MarketScan, the authors identified migraineurs among pregnant women as women who met at least 1 of the following criteria: ICD codes were mostly sought for in the 90 days before the LMP.
+Primary definition: The primary definition Two or more 346.xx ICD-9-CM codes in the 90 days before LMP of migraine resulted in a One or more 346.xx ICD-9-CM codes in the 90 days before LMP and a prescription for migraine prevalence of about 1% One or more 346.xx ICD-9-CM codes in the 90 days before LMP and a neurology encounter The secondary definition (expected to be very sensitive) resulted in a Two or more 346.xx ICD-9-CM codes at any time during the study prevalence of 1.3% period and a neurology encounter Not validated.
+Secondary definition: 1 or more 346.xx ICD-9-CM codes in the 90 days before LMP